titanplusauto/titanplusauto.github.io/Github Page/Data Protection Policy.md

 * Data should be updated as inaccuracies are discovered.
 For instance, if a customer can no longer be reached on their stored telephone number, it should be removed from the database.
 * It is the marketing manager’s responsibility to ensure marketing databases are checked against industry suppression files every six months.

-#### Subject access requests
+#### Subject access requests</br>
-All individuals who are the subject of personal data held by Titanium Plus Auto are entitled to:
+All individuals who are the subject of personal data held by Titanium Plus Auto are entitled to:</br>
 * Ask what information the company holds about them and why.
 * Ask how to gain access to it.
 * Be informed how to keep it up to date.